dunkyl/SlyAPI-Python/README.md

 <!-- elevator begin -->

-> 🚧 **This library is an early work in progress!
-Breaking changes may be frequent.**

 > 🐍 For Python 3.10+

-No-boilerplate, async and typed web api access with oauth1/2.
+No-boilerplate, async and typed web api access with oauth1/2. 😋

 ```sh
 pip install slyapi
 ```

 Meant as a foundation for other libraries more than being used directly.
+SlyAPI handles authorization and managing requests.
 It is used by my more specific libraries:

 - [SlyYTDAPI](https://github.com/dunkyl/SlyYTDAPI-Python) and [SlyYTAAPI](https://github.com/dunkyl/SlyYTAAPI-Python): for the YouTube APIs
 - [SlyTwitter](https://github.com/dunkyl/SlyTwitter-Python)